mantidproject/mantid/docs/source/concepts/EventFiltering.rst

 Generating filters explicitly
 -----------------------------

-:ref:`algm-FilterEvents` reads and parses a :ref:`SplittersWorkspace`
-object to generate a list of :ref:`SplittingIntervals
-<SplittingInterval>`, which are used to split neutron events to
-specified output workspaces according to the times that they arrive detectors.
+:ref:`algm-FilterEvents` reads and parses a :class:`mantid.api.ISplittersWorkspace` object to generate a list of :ref:`SplittingIntervals <SplittingInterval>`, which are used to split neutron events to specified output workspaces according to the times that they arrive detectors.

-There can be two approaches to create a :ref:`SplittersWorkspace`.
+There can be two approaches to create a :class:`mantid.api.ISplittersWorkspace`.

 * :ref:`algm-GenerateEventsFilter` generate event filters by either by time or log value.
 The output filters are stored in a :ref:`SplittersWorkspace`, which is taken as an input property of :ref:`algm-FilterEvents`.

-* Users can create a :ref:`SplittersWorkspace` from scrach from Python script, because :ref:`SplittersWorkspace` inherits from :ref:`TableWorkspace <Table Workspaces>`.
+* Users can create a :class:`mantid.api.ISplittersWorkspace` from scrach from Python script, because :class:`mantid.api.ISplittersWorkspace` inherits from :ref:`TableWorkspace <Table Workspaces>`.

 Generating inexplicit filters